ess-dmsc/user-office/README.md

 ### `npm run test`

-Launches the Jest test runner and prints the coverage report when done with tests.<br>
+Launches the Jest test runner and prints the coverage report when done with tests! <br>

 ### `npm run tsc`